datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 It is also forbidden for live branches to contain data that is deleted by the trie's own deletion branches (aka shadowed data).

-## Alternatives

-Perhaps the easiest way to describe why we chose this approach is to discuss the alternatives and discuss the reasons we chose the structure and features of the option we went with.
+Perhaps the easiest way to describe the approach is to discuss its alternatives and the reasons we preferred the structure and features of the option we went with.

 ### Why not mix deletion ranges with live data?